ozzieba/aider/prompt_patterns.md

 > does viewer include secretsAccessor?

 > what do we need to do to get rspec to exit with 0 if there are pending tests but no failing tests?

+> please give me a command to find all files that were updated from origin/main to origin/generate_thumbnails_transform (also checked out as worktree in ../api-transformations) and for all of those files find the diff between generate_thumbnails_transform and HEAD/transformations_productions

+> please give me a command to checkout out generate_thumbnails_transform and apply all these changes (but not all the unrelated changes from this branch)

+> we're trying to cherry-pick minimal changes from api-transformations_productions to the current branch (generate_thunbnails_transformation) to the current branch, though generally only addressing files where current branch is different from main, looks like we need to pull in Pipeline also, please provide commands for that.
+Also check if there's anything else we're likely to need

 ## General Observations & Best Practices